joakim/bismark/readme.md

 > [Website](https://example.com)
 > [Email address](mailto:email@example.com)

 The destination is always the last part of the whitespace delimited link.
+The rest is the text.

 ### Block Quotes